Project 1 - Interactions in Underexplored Ecosystems

 Soils are the main source of atmospheric nitrous oxide (N2O), a potent greenhouse gas.
 N2O is a metabolic byproduct of ammonia oxidation by complete ammonia oxidizers (comammox) and by ammonia oxidizing archaea (AOA) and bacteria (AOB), a product of nitrifier denitrification by AOB, and N2O is produced and/or consumed by denitrifying bacteria, archaea, and fungi.
 In a reductionist approach we will use synthetic microbial communities (SynCom) in gnotobiotic soils to address (i) how soil N2O production/consumption are affected by land use and climate change, and which N cycling populations drive this response, (ii) how metabolic complementation affects N2O emissions, and (iii) whether N2O accumulation feeds back on microbiome structure, e.g., via N2O toxicity.
 The results will help to minimize agricultural N2O emissions ultimately leading to the development of targeted approaches to manipulate the soil microbiome, and show how and by which mechanisms soil N2O emissions are changed during perturbations.

-PhD position (Wanek) Postdoc position (Kitzinger) Technician position (Kitzinger)
+PhD position (Wanek) - filled Postdoc position (Kitzinger)- filled Technician position (Kitzinger) - filled

 Project 5 - Microbiome Monitoring and Interventions for Human Health